commfish/SE_crab_assessments/README.md

 5. Run the Juneau CSA model, using the outputs from the Juneau.R and personal_use.R scripts SE_crab_assessments/CSA excel/Juneau 2023 new weightin

+5. ALT -  run the Juneau CSA RTMB model, using R and necessary imputs

 ## How to run the assessment - all other areas